 I did not really know what to expect on that chilly October morning.
 Though I was surprised that after calling him as we arrived, Mr. Zulfikar went down to the building entrance to let us in.
 We went up to his well-lit flat where we spent about a couple of hours with him.
 His wife was visiting Egypt at the time so he was alone.

 The man has a cute face, pleasant smile, and seemed physically fit and healthy.
-He is also quite alert for such age as well as a natural conversationalist.
+He is also quite alert for such age as he is a natural conversationalist.
 We first started talking about his uncle — mother’s brother — Mahmoud Sa’id and how they all lived in their palace in Alexandria.
 Said (April 8, 1897 – April 8, 1964) was an Alexandrian judge and modern painter, and was the son of Muhammad Sa’id Pasha, a former Prime Minister of Egypt.

 Mr. Zulfikar’s father, Youssef Zulficar Pasha (June 1866 – after 1952) was also an Egyptian judge who became the father-in-law of King Farouk I after marrying his daughter Queen Farida on 20 February 1938.
 He was also the first Egyptian ambassador to Iran when appointed on March 13th 1939.